IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 ### ADMIN-SIDE:

-•	Combine all applications tabs under one “arrowdown”
+•	Combine all applications tabs under one “arrowdown” [COMPLETED] - Albert

 •	Add “Admin Notes” attribute to both Volunteer and Foster objects and make sure they are displayed in respective modals (this field is only visible to and editable by an admin.
 Users cannot see its context because it is for admin to make notes about volunteers and fosters).
+[PROGRESS - Updated model files, Created displayment on modals and editable field.
+Awaiting backend implementation] - Albert

 •	We can only delete applications (from archives) that were rejected (don’t forget to add modal asking “Are you sure you want to delete {{name}}?”).
+[Awaiting back-end implementation] - Albert

 •	Create a “Reason for Rejection” text field in all 4 application objects and make sure it is displayed when admin attempts to “Reject” any of these applications.
 If “Reason for rejection” was provided, then it should be displayed in table in “Archive” tab.

 •	Make sure “Foster Animal Type” displayed correctly instead of “true true true true true true”.
 If type is false then don’t display it.
 And if any of the types are true then display them in them in the modal.
 (NOTE: you can use NgIf to display/hide).
+[Displays correctly but has loading error] - Albert

 •	Display to admin who signed for an event.
 On admin event page, every event needs to have an indicator specifying how many people signed for it, AND a button that allows to see exact volunteers/fosters who has signed (this button will only be visible if at least 1 person signed up).
 In progress